hakavlad/nohang/README.md

 ## Some features

 - Sending the SIGTERM signal is default corrective action.
 If the victim does not respond to SIGTERM, with a further drop in the level of memory it gets SIGKILL.
-- Impact on the badness of processes via matching their
+- Customizing victim selection: impact on the badness of processes via matching their names, cgroup_v1, cgroup_v2, exe realpathes, environs, cmdlines and euids with specified regular expressions
-    - names,
-    - cgroup_v1,
-    - cgroup_v2,
-    - realpathes,
-    - environs,
-    - cmdlines and
-    - euids
-    with specified regular expressions
-- If the name or cgroup_v1 of the victim matches a certain regex pattern, you can run any command instead of sending the SIGTERM signal (the default corrective action) to the victim.
+- Customizing corrective actions: if the name or cgroup_v1 of the victim matches a certain regex pattern, you can run any command instead of sending the SIGTERM signal (the default corrective action) to the victim.
 For example:
     - `sysmemctl restart foo`
     - `kill -INT $PID` (you can override the signal sent to the victim, $PID will be replaced by the victim's PID)
     - `kill -TERM $PID && script.sh` (in addition to sending any signal, you can run a specified script)